 All of this is well and good, to know what the problems are.
 But we all want to know how to fix and prevent these problems.
 What can you do about them?

-As you may have guessed, Bell Performance has been manufacturing custom fuel treatments for ethanol and other fuels for years.
-For many years, consumers relied on Mix-I-Go as a multi-function treatment for gas and ethanol that cleaned engines, restored mileage and prevented ethanol problems like water accumulation.
+Bell Performance has been manufacturing custom fuel treatments for ethanol and other fuels for years.
+Consumers relied on Mix-I-Go for decades as a multi-function treatment for gas and ethanol that cleaned engines, restored mileage and prevented ethanol problems like water accumulation.